 NMG Consulting is a global consulting business operating in the insurance and investment markets.
-Our specialist focus, global insights programmes and unique network give us the inside track in insurance and investment markets, translating insights into opportunities.
+Our specialist focus, global insights programmes and in insurance and investment markets, translating insights into opportunities.
 We provide strategy consulting, as well as actuarial and research services to financial institutions including banks, insurers, reinsurers and fund managers.